awsteiner/o2scl/doc/o2scl/sphinx/install.rst

 https://hub.docker.com/r/awsteiner/o2scl include an installation of O₂sclpy and O₂scl with Python support.

+O₂scl and O₂sclpy can take advantage of tensorflow, torch, sklearn, normflows, and other Python libraries for additional functionality.
+Tensorflow comes bundled with HDF5, so this creates some additional dependency complications.
+The docker files for the docker images show how a full installation can proceed.
 ..
   x .. _compile_snap:
   x- :ref:`Compiling O₂scl on Ubuntu with Snap <compile_snap>`